 If you like to know what are the best lenses for beginners at the moment, be sure to check out our list of the popular DSLR lenses.

-A standard lens is 50mm, which is a fairly close match to the magnification made by the human eye.
+A standard lens is 50mm, which is a fairly close match to the magnification made by the human eye on a full frame DSLR camera.
 That’s not to say our eyes are limited to 50mm.
 In fact, the human eye has a larger field of view, but if you were to look at a specific object through your own eyes, and then view it through a 50mm lens, the magnification would be quite similar.

 50 mm is a good lens for a variety of photography.
 You can capture a startling landscape as well as a stunning portrait with the 50mm.